 ESL Carousel Autoplay

 The esl-carousel-autoplay is a custom attribute (plugin/mixin) for ESLCarousel that provides autoplay functionality.
 It lets the carousel automatically navigate between slides on a timed cycle, issuing a navigation command at each interval.
 Attach the plugin directly on the esl-carousel element (it will self‑remove if applied elsewhere).
 The plugin supports ESL media rule syntax, enabling responsive configuration.
-Features include: hover/focus pause, simple enable/disable controls, progress helper, and per‑slide timeout overrides.
+Features include: hover/focus pause, separate external control/progress mixins, and per‑slide timeout overrides.

 Configuration